 “We face the prospect of an economic downturn that could easily be deeper and more serious than the Great Recession,” Greenstein says.
 “We need to think big and act boldly to meet the crisis and keep the economy from suffering [from] what could otherwise be its most severe setbacks in decades.”

-Experts aren’t convinced any kind of economic response can stave off that recession.
+Experts also say an economic response won’t stave off that recession.
 As long as businesses are shut down, there won’t be anywhere substantial to spend the money that Americans do have.

 “If you’re sequestered away and supposed to stay hunkered down in your house, you’re not going out to your restaurants,” Hoagland says.
 “At the end of the day, what will really cure this recession will be a clear understanding that we’ve got this virus under control and who knows when that will be.”